-Requirement Element to be assured Description to society's emerging Cooperation with the scientific community and owners serves the purpose of existence of strategy for information needs. or holders of new data sources is established to addressing the utilization of new data sources experiment with and pioneer the use of these data sources.
+Requirement Element to be assured Description to conicte/o concession Commention with the assemble comments and assemble common the growness of spiritures of strategy for to society's emerging Cooperation with the scientific community and owners serves the purpose of existence of strategy for information needs. or holders of new data sources is established to addressing the utilization of new data sources experiment with and pioneer the use of these data sources.
 Possibilities of exploiting new data sources are regularly discussed by management.
 14.4 User satisfaction is regularly User satisfaction surveys and user studies are regularly There should be a schedule for conducting a User measured and carried out and analysed.
 Satisfaction Survey regularly.
 The user satisfaction systematically followed up.
 Improvement actions arising from the user satisfaction survey report serves as the evidence surveys and user studies are identified and implemented.
 User satisfaction surveys include questions on the opinions of users about metadata availability.
 Measures to assess satisfaction of main users with particular products are in place (e.g. specific user satisfaction surveys and indicators on product level).